Nikorasu-d/rest-api-fastify/README.md

-## Simple TO DO API using NodeJS, Fastify Framework and MongoDB
+## Simple Restful API (Only Endpoints) with Node.js, MongoDB and Fastify

 This a Simple Project Based on a NUWE Challenge, you can use this project as a reference to learn the basics of **Restful API Development** with a different framework than [ExpressJS](https://expressjs.com/) in this case using [Fastify](https://fastify.dev/) to mount a web service